Biden and Netanyahu hold their first conversation in weeks. Trump recently called the Israeli leader

 The White House declined to comment.

 Goldenberg reported from Jerusalem.
-Associated Press writer Lolita C. Baldor contributed to this report.
+Associated Press writers Jill Colvin in New York and Lolita C. Baldor contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.